Ultrawipf/OpenFFBoard-configurator/README.md

 intelhex for uploading hex files

 Install dependencies with `pip install -r requirements.txt` and run `python main.py` to start the application.

 A fully executable windows version can be built using pyinstaller and the `build/build.bat` script.

+Additionally an automatic build script will create a build artifact for commits on the master branch.